ibm-cloud-docs/Cloudant/documents/document.md

 you can [query the database](/apidocs/cloudant#postalldocsqueries){: external} for all documents.

 Due to the distributed, eventually consistent nature of {{site.data.keyword.cloudant_short_notm}}, reads might return stale data.
-In particular, data that were written recently, even by the same client, might not be returned from a read request immediately following the write request.
+In particular, data written recently, even by the same client, might not be returned from a read request immediately following the write request.
 To work around this behavior, a client can cache the state of data locally.
 Caching also helps to keep request counts down, increase application performance, and decrease load on the database cluster.
 This behavior also applies to other read requests such as to MapReduce and search indexes.
 {: note}